How to prove lost earning capacity in a personal injury case

 4. Calculate Future Earnings Loss

-Lost earning capacity is often calculated by comparing projected earnings without the injury to those with the injury over your remaining work-life expectancy:
+Lost earning capacity is typically assessed by comparing projected earnings an individual would have earned without injury to the projected earnings after injury, over individual’s remaining work-life expectancy:

-For example, if your pre-injury income was $80,000 annually but is expected to be $50,000 due to injury limitations, with a 30-year work-life expectancy, the calculation would be:
+For instance, if an annual pre-injury income was $80,000 but is anticipated to to $50,000 due to injury-related limitations, and their work-life expectancy is 30 years, the calculation would be:

 5. Document Changes in Employment Opportunities